MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/private-link-security.md

 1. Open the `/etc/hosts` hosts file in a text editor.

-1. Add the private endpoint IPs and hostnames as shown in the table from step 3 under [Manual DNS server configuration](#manual-dns-server-configuration).
-The hosts file asks for the IP address first followed by a space and then the hostname.
+1. Add the private endpoint IPs and hostnames from the **DNS configuration** listing, as described in [Manual DNS server configuration](#manual-dns-server-configuration).
+The hosts file asks for the IP address first, followed by a space and then the hostname.

 1. Save the file with your changes.

-## Connect to an Azure Arc-enabled servers
+## Connect to an Azure Arc-enabled server

 > [!NOTE]
-> The minimum supported version of the Azure Arc-connected machine agent with private endpoint is version 1.4.
+> Using private endpoint requires the [Azure Connected Machine agent version 1.4 or higher](agent-release-notes.md).
 The Azure Arc-enabled servers deployment script generated in the portal downloads the latest version.

 ### Configure a new Azure Arc-enabled server to use Private link